Communication settings in Jitterbit EDI

 -

-In the top panel, set values for the following fields:
+In the basic settings group, set values for the following fields:

 - Name: A name for the connection.